Modern Art: Critical and Curatorial Studies

 The program culminates in the preparation of an independent thesis.
 Students produce a written thesis based on rigorous, original research under the supervision of a faculty advisor.
 Students may also choose to conceive a thesis exhibition project, which can assume a variety of formats.
 Other opportunities include MODA Curates, a competitive program that allows select students to mount an exhibition in Columbia’s Miriam and Ira D. Wallach Art Gallery, and the MODA Student Run Event, another competitive program where winning proposals lead to a symposium, film series or other event on a timely topic.

-The MA in Modern Art welcomes applicants who wish to study 20th- and 21st-century art.
-For the free-standing MA in other fields or periods of art and architectural history, Columbia offers a regular MA in Art History.
+The MA in Modern and Contemporary Art welcomes applicants who wish to study 20th- and 21st-century art.
+For the free-standing MA in other fields or periods of art and architectural history (i.e., pre-1900), please apply to the MA in Art History program.
 Columbia University also hosts the MA-Paris Exchange Program open to full-time MA students.
 For details about this program and eligibility criteria, please see here.

 Special Admissions Requirements

 Generally a minimum of four undergraduate courses in art history or studies in archaeology or anthropology related to art history is required.
 Reading knowledge of one or more foreign languages is strongly recommended prior to admission.
 All applicants should submit a sample of critical or scholarly writing.
 Interviews are not offered as part of the application process.
-Applicants are advised to visit the department's website or to contact the department for information about faculty and for general information about the graduate program.
+Applicants are advised to visit the department's website or to contact [email protected] for general information about the graduate program.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.